| Links Getting Started Administrators Application Developers Catalina Developers Jasper Developers | Class Loader INFO| Quick Start | |

 is not visible to web applications -- instead, the XML

-parser stored in $CATALINA_HOME/server/lib is used for parsing
+parser stored in $CATALINA_HOME/server/libis used for parsingweb.xmlandserver.xmlfiles, while the parser

 options: